venysssssssssss/AwsOverview/README.md

 - AppFlow automatically encrypts data in motion, and allows users to restrict data from flowing over the public Internet for SaaS applications that are integrated with AWS PrivateLink, reducing exposure to security threats.
 - Benefits:
   - Integrate with a few clicks
-    - Anyone can use AppFlow to integrate applications in a few minutes – no more waiting days or weeks to code custom connectors.
+    - Anyone can use AppFlow to integrate applications in a few minutes - no more waiting days or weeks to code custom connectors.
-    - Features like data pagination, error logging, and network connection retries are included by default so there’s no coding or management.
+    - Features like data pagination, error logging, and network connection retries are included by default so there's no coding or management.
     - With Appflow, data flow quality is built in, and you can enrich the flow of data through mapping, merging, masking, filtering, and validation as part of the flow itself.
   - Transfer data at massive scale
     - AppFlow easily scales up without the need to plan or provision resources, so you can move large volumes of data without breaking it down into multiple batches.